What’s the Difference Between Soundproofing and Sound Dampening?

 Because they need to be installed inside walls, and the materials are dense and cumbersome, they are not ideal for general noise reduction.
 You shouldn’t need to knock out walls to reduce the noise inside your apartment.

-Soundproofing also often requires complex procedures to accomplish.
-For example, in recording studios, engineers may have to construct metal frameworks with multiple plasterboard layers to prevent noise from escaping the room.
+The downside of soundproofing is that it requires a complex procedure to accomplish, making it unattainable for everyone except professionals.
+For example, in recording studios, engineers may have to construct metal frameworks with multiple plasterboard layers to soundproof a wall and prevent noise from escaping the room.

 Felt Right’s acoustic panels combine creativity and functionality in one flawless design.
 Our “My Studio” page allows the user to customize their felt acoustic paneling to their desire, improving your room’s acoustic properties without the hassle of invasive installation techniques.